Ms. Kris Amatuli

 (B.A., SUNY Geneseo; Ph.D., Dartmouth College) is an Assistant Professor in the Department of Exercise Science at the University of South Carolina.
 His degree is in cognitive neuroscience, a branch of psychology that studies the brain basis or mental phenomenon.
 He uses surveys, behavioral experiments, and 3-D brain imaging and brain stimulation technology to study brain structure and function.
 He is a father of three wonderful children and his outside hobbies and interests include collectible card games, LEGOs, tennis and video games/computer programming.

-(B. A. Washington Univ.; PhD, Washington Univ.) is an instructor at the South Carolina Governor’s School for Science and Mathematics.
-Before joining the Governor’s school, she taught at Crossroads College Preparatory School (St. Louis, MO) as well as Washington University.
+(B. A. Washington Univ.; PhD, Washington Univ.) is the Science teacher at Thomas Hart Academy (Hartsville, SC).
+Dr. Taylor was a Biology instructor at the South Carolina Governor’s School for Science and Mathematics (GSSM) from 2012-2019.
+While at GSSM, she taught AP Biology, Human Anatomy and Physiology, Advanced Genetics, Scientific Investigations, and Cancer Biology.
+Before moving to Hartsville, she taught at Crossroads College Preparatory School (St. Louis, MO) as well as Washington University.
 Dr. Taylor has twelve years of research experience in genetics and molecular biology laboratories.
 Her graduate work studied how cells were instructed to form neurons in developing embryos based on which portions of DNA were turned on or turned off, and her post-doctoral studies examined the genetic basis of growth and regeneration.